Table of contents

-What is the September Effect?
+- What exactly is the September effect?

 As summer winds down and fall approaches, investors start paying attention to an intriguing pattern in the stock market: Stocks have historically performed worse in September than in other months.
 This phenomenon, dubbed the “September Effect,” leaves many wondering why this drop-off happened and whether should I change my investing approach this month.